jflude/lancaster/README.md

 	dev45$ grower old_store new_store = = = = 1024

-Expanding or contracting a storage can be done by specifying different values for the base and maximumI IDs.
+Expanding or contracting a storage can be done by specifying different values for the base and maximum identifiers.

 	  		   ===============================================